charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 - questions to consider:
 	- what is breadth first search and depth first search and when should you use one over the other?
 	- what are the best ways to implement stacks and queues in Js?
+- making a binary search tree from an unordered list:
+	-